Public Speaking

 Talks and conference videos on AI agents, evals, and machine learning

-I love getting on stage to share hard-won, often counterintuitive lessons from building production AI systems and open-source machine learning tooling.
-Here’s a collection of my talks over the years, from AI agents and evals to bringing machine learning to the Ruby and Go communities.
+I love getting on stage to share lessons from building production AI systems and open-source machine learning tools.
+These are my talks over the years, from AI agents and evals to bringing machine learning to the Ruby and Go communities.

 AI Engineer World’s Fair: Evals Are Broken, Use Them Anyway (2026)

-My most recent talk makes the case that benchmark numbers aren’t gospel, but pure “vibes” aren’t a system either.
-I walk through a three-zone failure-analysis framework for extracting real, actionable improvements from broken benchmarks, including how Cline climbed from 43% to 57% on Terminal Bench through harness fixes and prompt engineering rather than swapping models.
+My most recent talk argues that benchmark numbers deserve skepticism, and so does judging models on “vibes” alone.
+I walk through a three-zone failure-analysis framework for pulling concrete improvements out of broken benchmarks.
+Cline climbed from 43% to 57% on Terminal Bench through harness fixes and prompt engineering, all while keeping the same model.

 AI Engineer (Europe): Don’t Build Slop, 4 Levels of AI Agent Maturity (2026)